 First awarded on May 1, 1897, the historic Blyth medal is one of the earliest known golf medals or trophies in the United States, and is possibly the oldest.
 The original medal is on display in Waverley's history museum.
-The original was struck in Scotland and was presented to the club sometime after the first tournament by Percy Blyth's uncle, Edward Blyth of North Berwick Scotland.
+The original was struck in Scotland and was presented to the club sometime after the first tournament by Percy Blyth's father, Edward Blyth of North Berwick Scotland.
 Inscribed on the medal are the Latin words "Nemo Me Impune Lacessit".
 Translated, it means "no one provokes me with impunity."
 The phrase dates back to 809 AD to the Most Ancient and Most Noble Order of the Thistle and represented the highest honor in Scotland.
 Legend has it this order was founded when Achaius, King of Scots, formed an alliance with the Emperor Charlemagne.
 On three occasions the Scottish government had to get permission from the Order of the Thistle to print "Nemo Me Impune Lacessit" on the Scottish pound.
 How this phrase was chosen for Waverley's Blyth medal remains a mystery.

 The Blyth Jacket